Skip to content

 Jamal El Ali

-Jamal El Ali is an accomplished professor, researcher, published author, educator, speaker, and project management consultant, with 20 years of experience in managing in Canada and the United States.
+An accomplished professor, researcher, published author, educator, speaker, and project management consultant, Jamal El Ali holds 20 years of experience in management in Canada and the United States.
 He is a part-time faculty member at the University of Toronto, York University, Toronto Metropolitan University, and Humber College, where he teaches project management and business administration.
 Jamal holds an MBA and is pursuing a PhD in psychology on artificial intelligence.

 Jamal was diagnosed with chronic kidney disease in March 2009 and began home hemodialysis in 2018.
 He received his kidney transplant from a deceased donor on February 5, 2022, and has lived a healthy life since recovering from the transplant.
 His experience has made Jamal passionate about giving back and help kidney patients and their loved ones by actively advocating for kidney care.
-He joined the Transplant Ambassador Program in April 2022 and the Patient Partner Coalition in 2023, where he uses his experience and expertise to support work that will improve access to transplant for persons living with kidney disease.
+He joined the Transplant Ambassador Program in April 2022 and the Kidney Patient and Donor Alliance Canada – Patient Partner Coalition in 2023, where he uses his experience and expertise to support work that will improve access to transplant for persons living with kidney disease.

 Alexandra Freund

-Alexandra is a kidney transplant recipient and founding Alliance board member who is passionate about helping others with end stage kidney failure, and in particular, about supporting younger patients realize their best possible outcome through pre-emptive transplant.
+Alexandra is a kidney transplant recipient and founding Kidney Patient and Donor Alliance Canada board member who is passionate about helping others with end stage kidney failure, and in particular, about supporting younger patients realize their best possible outcome through pre-emptive transplant.

 She advocates for living donor transplant in her life and through her work as a Transplant Ambassador, as well the acting Provincial Program Coordinator for the Transplant Ambassador Program, a key pillar of the Ontario Renal Network’s Enhancing Access to Kidney Transplant and Living Donation Research Strategy.